The Theme of the Book of Revelation

 - The seven churches, chapters 1–3

 - The seven seals, chapters 4 to 8:1

 - The seven trumpets, chapters 8:2 to 11

 - The closing events of the great controversy, chapters 12–22

 The book of Revelation is highly figurative and uses symbolic language, which may not always have a literal interpretation (Ezekiel 1:10).
-In some regards, the figurative language of the apocalyptic book is similar to that of parables.
+In some regards, the figurative language of the apocalyptic book is similar to that of the parables.
 Sometimes the Lord uses symbolism because the literal language is inadequate to reflect the realities of heaven.

 The best method of interpreting Bible symbols is to allow the Bible to interpret itself.
 Like the book of Revelation, the book of Daniel in the Old Testament also has symbolism and carries an end time message.
 And much of what was sealed in the book of Daniel (Daniel12:4) is unsealed in the book of Revelation. https://bibleask.org/what-does-the-symbolism-in-daniel-and-revelation-mean/